-Students who have received a suspension may not stay after school or participate in extracurricular activities on the day the suspension is received, on Saturday if the suspension is to be served the following week, or on the day(s) the suspension is to be served.
-This includes participation in sports, special events, etc. Students serving suspension may not be present on school grounds unless accompanied by a parent or guardian and for a scheduled meeting.
+Students who have received a suspension may not stay after school or participate in extracurricular activities on the day the suspension is received, on Saturday if the suspension is to be served the following week, or on the day(s) the suspension is in effect.
+This includes participation in sports, special events, etc. Students serving suspension may not be present on school grounds unless accompanied by a parent or guardian for a scheduled meeting.

-Students on OSS must remain out of school for the entire suspension period.
-Students may not attend regular classes when suspended.
-Violating suspension by being present in school or on school grounds during a suspension constitutes a Major Violation and may result in a consequence ranging from an additional suspension up to and including expulsion depending on the offense and the student's disciplinary record.
+Students must remain out of school for the entire suspension period.
+A student's presence in school or on school grounds during a suspension constitutes a Major Violation and may result in a consequence ranging from an additional suspension up to and including expulsion depending on the offense and the student's disciplinary record.
 Please refer to the section of this document titled Major Infractions, under the subheading Abidance with Sanctions for additional information.